Ken Ford

 The Non-Executive Directors constructively challenge and assist in developing the strategy of the Group using their experience and knowledge of acquisition targets and fundraising.
 They scrutinise the performance of management against the Group’s objectives and also monitor the reporting of performance.
 The Board is provided with regular and timely information on the financial performance of the Group as a whole, together with reports on trading matters, markets and other relevant matters.

 There are clearly defined roles for the Chairman and Chief Executive.
-The Chairman is responsible for leadership of the Board, ensuring effectiveness of the Board in all aspects, conducting Board meetings and the effective and timely communication of information to shareholders.
+The Chairman is responsible for leadership of the Board, ensuring the effectiveness of the Board in all aspects, conducting Board meetings and the effective and timely communication of information to shareholders.
 The Chairman is able to provide advice, counsel and support to the Chief Executive.
 The Chief Executive has direct charge of the Group’s day-to-day activities and sets the operating plans and budgets required to deliver the agreed strategy.
 The Chief Executive is also responsible for ensuring that the Group has in place appropriate risk management and control mechanisms.

 The Board is collectively responsible for the performance of the Group and is responsible to shareholders for proper management of the Group.

-The Board has a formal schedule of matters specifically reserved to it for decisions including the approval of annual and interim results and recommendation of dividends, approval of annual budgets, approval of larger capital expenditure and investment proposals, review of the overall system of internal control and risk management and review of corporate governance arrangements.
+The Board has a formal schedule of matters specifically reserved to it for decisions, including the approval of annual and interim results and recommendation of dividends, approval of annual budgets, approval of larger capital expenditure and investment proposals, review of the overall system of internal control and risk management and review of corporate governance arrangements.
 Other responsibilities are delegated to the Board Committees, being the Audit, Remuneration and Nominations committees, which operate within clearly defined terms of reference, and which report back to the Board.

 Relevant papers are distributed to members in advance of Board and Committee meetings.
 Directors’ knowledge and understanding of the Group is enhanced by visits to the operations and by receiving presentations by senior management on the results and strategies of the business units.
 Directors may take independent professional advice on any matter at the Company’s expense if they deem it necessary in order to carry out their responsibilities.
-The Company has secured appropriate insurance cover for Directors and Officers.
+The Company has secured appropriate insurance coverage for Directors and Officers.

 Board Committees